All rules according to most recent Little League Rules and Regulations.

 Bunting: bunting is not allowed.

-Bats: all bats must meet little league regulations and must be stamped "approved little league".
+Bats: all bats must meet little league regulations.
+Baseball bats must have the USA Baseball logo.

 Manager's biggest need: a sense of humor in this part of the program the object is to teach baseball/softball and sportsmanship.